SOFTS-Raw sugar futures steady, NY cocoa hits one-month low

 COCOA

-* September London cocoa LCCc2 slipped 0.1% to 1,611 pounds per tonne, having hit its lowest since early May on Tuesday.
+* September London cocoa LCCc2 settled down 4 pounds, or 0.2%, to 1,609 pounds per tonne, having hit its lowest since early May on Tuesday.

 * Dealers noted a widening discount for September versus December cocoa LCC-2=R, indicating ample nearby supply.